Special report: Fed Minutes Preview

 GOLD (SPOT) – fundamental overview

-Solid demand from medium and longer-term players continues to emerge on dips, with these players more concerned about exhausted monetary policy, extended global equities, political uncertainty, systemic risk and geopolitical threats.
-All of this should continue to keep the commodity well supported, with many market participants also fleeing to the hard asset as the grand dichotomy of record high equities and record low yields comes to an unnerving climax.
-Certainly the US Dollar under pressure in 2017 has added to the metal’s bid tone as well, but there is a growing sense that even in a scenario where the US Dollar is bid for an extended period, GOLD will hold up on risk off macro implications.
-Dealers are now reporting demand in size ahead of 1260.
+The yellow metal continues to be well supported on dips with solid demand from medium and longer-term accounts.
+These players are more concerned about exhausted monetary policy, extended global equities, political uncertainty, systemic risk and trade war threats.
+All of this should keep the commodity well supported, with many market participants also fleeing to the hard asset as the grand dichotomy of record high equities and record low yields comes to an unnerving climax.